MASTER OF SCIENCE IN GENERAL PSYCHOLOGY

-The goal of the MGP degree is to make a contribution to the supply of academically prepared graduates in the state of Oklahoma who will perform necessary duties in the field of behavioral sciences.
+The goal of the MGP degree is to make a contribution to the supply of academically prepared graduates who will perform necessary duties in the field of behavioral sciences.
 More specifically, graduates will be prepared to:

 - Evaluate and utilize advanced knowledge and theories from psychology and related disciplines to indentify, develop, and implement best practices in the Behavioral Sciences field.

 - Summarize and critique the psychology literature including core theories.

 - Demonstrate their understanding and ability to implement basic and applied research designs used to address psychological issues.